meshi-team/project-zomboid-server/README.md

 If any installed mod includes **maps**, the server will:

-- Automatically generate the `MAP` variable (there is no single “correct” order)
+- Automatically generate the `MAP` variable.
 - Update your server configuration
 - Patch your `spawnregions.lua` with valid spawnpoints